 Three, quality.
 And that’s not just the quality of the animal itself, but the quality of the care it has received until it reaches us.

 We have written several times about providing UVB for nocturnal and crepuscular species, a subject which still arouses heated debate within the reptile keeping community.
 As you will know if you’ve been following our writings or spoken to us in store, we are very much in favour of it – to the point where we believe it’s a necessity, not an optional extra.

 Read our blog UV lighting for nocturnal geckos, snakes and amphibians

 When we bring in amphibians – a group that are most frequently kept without UVB – it’s very noticeable that the first thing they do is bask under the UVB of their new home.
-This happens every single time; they line up and soak up that artificial sunlight, then go and hide as they’re supposed to.
+This happens every single time; they line up and soak up that artificial sunlight, then go and hide as they’re supposed to in perhaps a resin hut.
 After that, they just need to top their levels up, and so you’ll see them first thing in the morning having a little bask, then returning to their hiding places for the day.

 The same is true of the nocturnal geckos.
 During the day most of our geckos can be observed emerging from their hides for a little while to absorb some UV, then go back to their daytime refuges.
 Unfortunately, an awful lot of geckos are kept and bred without the benefit of this specialist lighting, and although they will survive and even breed without it, they don’t thrive in the same way as those kept with it.

 In the past we have had some health issues with the geckos bred by commercial establishments.
 Whilst heavy supplementation can indeed work to keep these babies healthy, many of them do seem to struggle with relocation stress, and can take a long time to settle in to a new environment.
 It can be rather a lottery, and it’s not always possible to be sure how soon such babies will be ready for a new home.